doujiang-zheng/doujiang-zheng.github.io/_pages/about.md

 Biography
 ======

-I am currently pursuing the Ph.D. degree in the <a href="https://www.vipazoo.cn/" target="_blank" style="text-decoration: none">Visual Intelligence and Pattern Analysis (VIPA) Lab</a>, College of Computer Science and Technology @ <a href="https://www.zju.edu.cn/english/" target="_blank" style="text-decoration: none">Zhejiang University</a>, advised by Prof. <a href="https://person.zju.edu.cn/en/msong" target="_blank" style="text-decoration: none">Mingli Song</a> and Prof. <a href="https://person.zju.edu.cn/en/0082004" target="_blank" style="text-decoration: none">Chun Chen</a>.
-I received the B.Eng. degree from the School of Data and Computer Science, <a href="https://www.sysu.edu.cn/sysuen/" target="_blank" style="text-decoration: none">Sun Yat-sen University</a>, in 2019.
+I am currently working as a Postdoctoral Researcher at <a href="http://biggraph.hzcu.edu.cn/col/col8923/index.html" target="_blank" style="text-decoration: none">Big Graph Center</a>, School of Computer and Computing Science @ <a href="http://english.hzcu.edu.cn/" target="_blank" style="text-decoration: none">Hangzhou City University</a>.
+I obtained my Ph.D. degree from the Colledge of Computer Science and Technology, <a href="https://www.zju.edu.cn/english/" target="_blank" style="text-decoration: none">Zhejiang University</a>, in 2023 under the supervision of Prof. <a href="https://person.zju.edu.cn/en/msong" target="_blank" style="text-decoration: none">Mingli Song</a> and Prof. <a href="https://person.zju.edu.cn/en/0082004" target="_blank" style="text-decoration: none">Chun Chen</a>.
+Prior to that, I recieved the B.Eng. degree from <a href="https://english.njust.edu.cn/" target="_blank" style="text-decoration: none">Nanjing University of Science and Technology</a>, in 2017.
 Please feel free to contact me if you are interested in my research :)

 My current research interests include
+- **data mining**
+- **graph neural networks**
+- **temporal networks**
-- **reinforcement learning**
+- **trajectory simulation**
-- **multi-agent learning**
+- **knowledge distillation**
-- **power system dispatch and control**

 <br>